BLOG

 What Clients Want vs. What Agencies Typically Deliver

-Research consistently shows a disconnect between agency reports and client expectations.
+Research consistently shows a disconnect between what agencies deliver and what clients expect.
 Clients want answers to three questions: "Is my investment working?", "What are you doing about it?", and "What should we do next?"
-Most agency reports answer none of these directly - they deliver raw metrics and assume clients will draw their own conclusions.
+Most reports answer none of these directly - they deliver raw metrics and assume clients will draw their own conclusions.

 Report Format Checklist